oriventi/groq-dart-sdk/README.md

 - **Audio Transcription:** Transcribe audio files into text using Groq's powerful Whisper models.
 - **Audio Translation:** Translate audio files directly into english.
 - **Content Moderation:** Easily check if texts are harmful.
+- **Assistant Messages:** Send assistant messages to the model to guide the conversation.

 ## Getting Started